cretz/asmble/README.md

 #### Globals

 Globals are stored as fields on the class.
-A non-import global is simply a field, but an import global is a `MethodHandle` to the getter (and would be a `MethodHandle` to the setter if mutable globals were supported).
+A non-import global is simply a field that is final if not mutable.
+An import global is a `MethodHandle` to the getter and a `MethodHandle` to the setter if mutable.
 Any values for the globals are set in the constructor.

 #### Imports

 The constructor accepts all imports as params.
-Memory is imported via a `ByteBuffer` param, then function imports as `MethodHandle` params, then global imports as `MethodHandle` params, then a `MethodHandle` array param for an imported table.
+Memory is imported via a `ByteBuffer` param, then function imports as `MethodHandle` params, then global imports as `MethodHandle` params (one for getter and another for setter if mutable), then a `MethodHandle` array param for an imported table.
 All of these values are set as fields in the constructor.

 #### Exports